 Campus Ministry United was founded in 2005 after Wes Woodell and Lynn Stringfellow attended the National Campus Ministry Seminar in Norman, OK that same year.
 At that seminar, a large banner displaying a map of the United States had been hung to the left of the main stage.
 On that map, the then-current locations of Church of Christ campus ministries had been charted beside a small sample of universities with an enrollment of over 10,000 where no ministry presence existed.
-The impact on Woodell – a campus minister in training who’d been led to the Lord only months before – was striking.
-Woodell describes the thoughts that ran through his mind while looking at that map: “I’d been won to Christ through a campus ministry; my wife had been won through the same campus ministry, and so had most of our friends.
-Where would we be if it hadn’t existed?
-And how many people like us were being missed because there weren’t ministries everywhere?”
-On the car ride home Woodell spoke with mentor and friend Lynn Stringfellow – campus minister for the Bay Area Church of Christ in Tampa – about his dream of starting an organization that would address this problem.
+The impact on Woodell - a campus minister in training who'd been led to the Lord only months before - was striking.
+Woodell describes the thoughts that ran through his mind while looking at that map: "I'd become a Christian because of a campus ministry; my wife had been won through the same campus ministry, and so had most of our friends.
+Where would we be if that campus ministry hadn't existed?
+And how many people like us were being missed because there weren't healthy ministries everywhere?"
+On the car ride home Woodell spoke with mentor and friend Lynn Stringfellow - campus minister for the Bay Area Church of Christ in Tampa - about his dream of starting an organization that would address this problem.
 It was at that time that the idea Campus Ministry United was born.

 Shortly after that experience, Woodell began pursuing a Bible degree through Harding University's Center for Advanced Ministry Training in Searcy, AR.
 During his time there he met Marvin Crowson - a former missionary and team-building specialist passionate about inspiring college students to give their lives to service in the Kingdom.
 Crowson found a kindred spirit in Woodell, and when he heard about Woodell's vision to begin a ministry-planting movement in the United States he was fully supportive and offered to fund the first CMU Workshop and assist Woodell in securing school facilities for the event.
 Shortly thereafter Woodell began calling on friends and ministry colleagues to form what would become the overseeing board of Campus Ministry United.
 The board was made up of campus ministers, evangelists, and educators who shared a common passion for carrying out the Great Commission of Christ on the university campuses of the United States.